GRAAL-Research/poutyne/docs/source/index.rst

 Installation
 ============

-Before installing PyToune, you must have a working version of `PyTorch 0.4.0 <https://pytorch.org/>`_ in your environment.
+Before installing PyToune, you must have the latest version of `PyTorch <https://pytorch.org/>`_ in your environment.

 - **Install the stable version of PyToune:**